-- Bachelor's degree - Shall possess a valid State of Michigan Teaching Certificate with the appropriate endorsement(s) for all subject area(s) being taught - Must have evidence of meeting highly qualified requirements, as defined by No Child Left Behind - Satisfactory criminal background check - Must meet professional development requirements
+- The Teacher must possess a valid State of Michigan Teaching Certificate, or permit, with the appropriate endorsement(s) for all subject area(s) being taught.
+In addition, they must possess evidence of meeting highly qualified requirements, as defined by No Child Left Behind, if applicable. - The Physical Education Teacher must complete concussion training prior to beginning their assignment. - The Science Teacher must complete Hazardous Materials Training prior to beginning their assignment.